Arvii070298/Data_Science/README.md

 chmod 777 run.sh
 sh run.sh

-Files have to be run in the following order only.
+Files have to  run in the following order only.